BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 ## Configuration

+- You can upload the Customer Configuration File via the Administration tool.
+- Right-click on the add-in and click Upload Customer Configuration File...
+- Browse to the Customer Configuration File.
+This file link in the project kick-off email.

+![CDPDM Menu](../images/cdpdm_menu.png)

+You can configure the settings of CDPDM by adding the server credentials manually.

 - Right-click on CDPDM under Add-ins in the Administration tool and click Settings...

-![CDPDM Menu](../images/cdpdm_menu.png)

-- Add the credentials you received in the project kick-off email.
+- Add the credentials from our support team.
 - Close the settings window.

->[!NOTE]
-> You can also upload the Customer Configuration File by right-clicking on the add-in and clicking Upload Customer Configuration File...
-> The Customer Configuration File is provided to you as an attachment in your project kick-off email.

 ## Updating Add-ins